MHuiG/MHuiG/AWESOME-STARS.md

 - [trimstray/the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.
 - [altryne/awesome-ai-art-image-synthesis](https://github.com/altryne/awesome-ai-art-image-synthesis) - A list of awesome tools, ideas, prompt engineering tools, colabs, models, and helpers for the prompt designer playing with aiArt and image synthesis.
 Covers Dalle2, MidJourney, StableDiffusion, and op
 - [jlopp/physical-bitcoin-attacks](https://github.com/jlopp/physical-bitcoin-attacks) - A list of known attacks against Bitcoin / crypto asset owning entities that occurred in meatspace.
-- [github/dmca](https://github.com/github/dmca) - Repository with text of DMCA takedown notices as received.
-GitHub does not endorse or adopt any assertion contained in the following notices.
-Users identified in the notices are presumed innocent unti
 - [knownsec/404StarLink](https://github.com/knownsec/404StarLink) - 404StarLink - 推荐优质、有意义、有趣、坚持维护的安全开源项目
 - [sindresorhus/awesome](https://github.com/sindresorhus/awesome) - 😎 Awesome lists about all kinds of interesting topics
 - [Wechat-ggGitHub/Awesome-GitHub-Repo](https://github.com/Wechat-ggGitHub/Awesome-GitHub-Repo) - 收集整理 GitHub 上高质量、有趣的开源项目。